 Throughout the summer, Tucson had become a mirage, an oasis in the desert.
 We’ll rest in Tucson, we told ourselves.
 We’ll sit by the pool and relax, we’ll work and play with our dog Millie, and just recover.
 And that’s almost what we did.

 We also worked our tails off.
-We were interviewed twice on Rudy Maxa’s World – a syndicated radio show which goes out to 700,000 listeners, were in talks and made a show reel for a possible reality TV show, worked on new projects, recorded new Break Free podcast interviews, made major headway with our exciting new website redesign (coming this Fall!), launched our new Escape Route travel planning service (check that out here, and see if we can help you!) and we also wrote about travel like crazy.
+We were interviewed twice on Rudy Maxa’s World – a syndicated radio show which goes out to 700,000 listeners, were in talks and made a show reel for a possible reality TV show, worked on new projects, recorded new Break Free podcast interviews, made major headway with our exciting new website redesign (coming this Fall!), launched our new Escape Route travel planning service and we also wrote about travel like crazy.